iturriker/devcamp/README.md

 All the projects in this repository use the license added to this folder: [MIT License](https://github.com/iturriker/devcamp/blob/main/LICENSE.md).

-Feel free to send any comments or suggestions about the code/style/whatever, they will be welcome! :smirk:.
+Feel free to send any comments or suggestions about the code/style/whatever, they will be welcome! :grin: